Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

 Do I need a subscription to export from Senswriter?

 Yes.
-While you can write, organize, and style your entire book for free, a subscription is required to unlock and download your publish-ready export files.
-This allows authors to evaluate the complete workflow before committing financially.
+You can write, organize, and style your book for free, but a subscription is required to unlock and download your publish-ready export files.

 Can I try Senswriter first?